-We are a team of Arctic experts and scientists who ‘speak science to power’ in order to encourage bold climate action.**

-SUPERSEDED — We are a team of Arctic experts and scientists who, for the last four years, have brought the Arctic to the World Economic Forum (WEF) annual meeting at Davos.
-We set up a real Arctic science basecamp, with an expedition tent which acts as our workplace during the day and our dormitory at night, camping in sub-zero temperatures to bring a message of global risk to the world leaders at the WEF.
-All scientists volunteer their time.
+Our flagship event brings the Arctic to the World Economic Forum (WEF) annual meeting at Davos where we set up a real Arctic science basecamp, with an expedition tent acting as our workplace during the day and our dormitory at night, camping in sub-zero temperatures calling for action from global leaders to apply responsive and responsible leadership to address global risks from Arctic change.

 All companies are embedded in the natural world, whether they recognise that or not.
 We’re not separate and economics can’t wish those interconnections away